-Every year we do our best to put together the traditional German Christmas Dinner menu for Christmas Day.
-When I was growing up, we would alternate Christmas dinner between our house, and my god-parent’s house.
-All of us dressed in our new Christmas Clothes (nice sweaters, even though it could be in the 80s in Southern California).
-Mom’s or Tante Annemarie’s clean white tablecloth and napkins on the table set with nicest china.
-And while the venue changed, the menu was always the same (and so were a lot of the jokes).
-Our mid-afternoon meal sticks in my mind as a favorite childhood memory.
+Although we live in California, we always eat a traditional German Christmas Dinner menu for Christmas Day.
+When I was growing up, we would alternate Christmas dinner between our house and my godmother’s house.
+All the kids dressed in our new Christmas Clothes (nice sweaters, even though it could be in the 80s in Southern California).
+Mom’s or Tante Annemarie’s nicest china on a freshly ironed white tablecloth with linen napkins.
+And while the venue changed, the menu was always the same (and so were most of the jokes).
+Our mid-afternoon Christmas meal sticks in my mind as a favorite childhood memory.

-A generation later, we are still making the same meal, but now, it’s my kids dressed in nice sweaters and listening to the awful jokes.
+We are still making the same meal a generation later, but now, it’s my kids dressed in nice sweaters and listening to the awful jokes.

-Now, Christmas EVE dinner is different… Christmas Eve is a quick and simple meal that cleans up fast so that we can get to Church on time and then have the Bescherung (present exchange) without a big kitchen mess.
+Now, Christmas EVE dinner is different… Christmas Eve is a quick and simple meal that cleans up fast so we can get to Church on time and then have the Bescherung (present exchange) without a big kitchen mess.
 A recent poll in Germany showed that Würstchen with Kartoffelsalat is the most common Christmas Eve Meal.
-Usually in our house, it was Bratwurst, Mashed Potatoes mit Soße, Sauerkraut and a Salad.
-Bratwurst may not seem like a “special” meal, but keep in mind that during my childhood, getting REAL German Bratwurst took a road trip to Fred Reich in Los Angeles, so it was special.
-Mom told me that when she was growing up, people served Carp on Christmas Eve (she’d laugh, because the Carp would swim in the family bathtub for a few days to “clean out”, which meant that the family went without bathing for a few days…YIKES!).
+Usually, in our house, it was Bratwurst, Mashed Potatoes mit Soße, Sauerkraut, and a Salad.
+Bratwurst may not seem like a “special” meal, but remember that during my childhood, getting REAL German Bratwurst took a road trip to Fred Reich in Los Angeles, so it was special.
+Mom told me that when she was growing up, people served Carp on Christmas Eve.
+She’d laugh because the Carp would swim in the family bathtub for a few days to “clean out,” which meant that the family went without bathing for a few days…(YIKES!).

 Our Traditional German Christmas Dinner Menu